davenewt/ProjectEuler/04-notes.md

 - [ ] It would be good to figure out how to do the initial calculation of `a * b` in order of decreasing sum (`a + b`), so that when the first palindrome is found, we know it's the largest we're going to find.
 Not yet wrapped my head around how to do this!

-- [ ] My method of deciding if a number is palindromic is over-complicated!
+- [ ] My method of deciding if a number is palindromic is waaaaaay over-complicated (I can't believe I over-thought it so much!)
 I should just check if the number matches its reverse form!